archivesunleashed/archivesunleashed.org/content/new-york/index.md

 ![Downtown Transit](/images/transit.png)

 While you are in New York there are a few ways to get around, but ultimately it will depend on how close you are to the University.
-The Butler Library is located at the south end of the Morning Side campus (near Columbia's main gate at W. 116th St and Broadway) and is easily accessible by public transportation or by foot from most areas of downtown New York.
+The Butler Library is located at the south end of the Morningside campus (near Columbia's main gate at W. 116th St and Broadway) and is easily accessible by public transportation or by foot from most areas of downtown New York.

 * **Public Transport**
   * MTA Subways and Buses - Pay-per-ride MetroCard, a single subway or local bus ride costs $2.75USD for standard buses, and $6.50USd for express buses.
 Fares can be paid in cash or by[MetroCard](http://web.mta.info/metrocard/).
 You can purchase MetroCard at all subway stations, at the Station Booth or at MetroCard Vending Machines.
 You will need to put a minimum value of $5.50 on the card, not including the card fee ($1).